 Your ability to work and earn income is likely your most valuable asset.
 When serious injury or illness keeps you from working, your income and lifestyle are at risk – and that risk is more substantial than most people think: 1 in 4 workers will become disabled during their working years1.
 And 1 in 8 will experience a long-term disability that lasts more than five years.2 And while people commonly associate disability with injuries caused by accidents, most disability is actually caused by illness.
-In fact, 90% of long-term disabilities are caused by diseases such as cancer, heart disease, even arthritis.3
+In fact, almost 90% of long-term disabilities are caused by diseases such as cancer, heart disease, even arthritis.3

 The right coverage is a powerful defense against disruption to your way of life.
 But the process of getting a disability policy can seem daunting.
 After all, it’s not something you do every day, and there’s a lot to think about.